Practical Accessibility A comprehensive course for learning web accessibility

-Practical Accessibility is a self-paced, get-right-down-to-it online video course for web designers and developers who want to start creating more accessible websites and applications today
+Practical Accessibility is a self-paced video course designed to demystify web accessibility and equip you with the knowledge you need to confidently create more accessible websites and web applications today.

 A headshot of Sara taught by Sara Soueidan

-By understanding how things work from the ground up, you can anticipate places where you may create barriers to access and avoid them in your work, as well as fix or remove existing barriers in your current codebase.
+Armed with this knowledge, you will be able to anticipate places where you may create barriers to access for people and avoid them in your work, as well as fix or remove existing barriers in your current projects.
+And you don’t need any prior experience in accessibility to get started!

 In this course, you will find answers to questions like: